sciris/sciris_paper/paper.md

 barriers to access, interact with, and orchestrate the numerous supporting libraries we were using.

 For those reasons Sciris provides tools that will result in a more effective and sustainable scientific code production for solo-developers and teams alike, and increased longevity [@perkel2020challenge] of new scientific libraries.
 Some of the key functional aspects that Sciris provides are:
-(i) brevity through simplifying interfaces; (ii) scientific idiomaticity; (iii)forgiving and strict exception handling; and, (iv) management of versioning information.
+(i) brevity through simplifying interfaces; (ii) scientific idiomaticity;
+(iii)locally scoped forgiving and strict exception handling; and, (iv) management of versioning information.
 We expand on each of these in Overview.

 # Example
 <!-- (perhaps mention a few of the libraries/dependencies) -->